MicrosoftDocs/azure-stack-docs/azure-stack/operator/operator-access-workstation.md

 download.

 Because of the stateless nature of the solution, there are no updates for the OAW VM.
-For each milestone, a new version of the VM image file will be released.
+For each milestone, a new version of the VM image file is released.
 Use the latest version to create a new OAW VM.
 The image file is based on the latest Windows Server 2019 version.
 After installation, you can apply updates, including any critical updates, using Windows Update.